2403905/location_history/README.md

 # Location History Server

+How to run: Call the `make run` command.

 Clients able to speak JSON over HTTP to the server.
 There are three endpoints supported:
 * `POST /location/{order_id}/now`
 * `GET /location/{order_id}?max=<N>`